 Where special training is required (e.g coaching) this will be provided.
-The Society already has a trained team of 7 professional, experienced and accredited angling coaches.
-Each licensed coach holds valid and up to date SPC Training, First Aid certificates, Disclosure and Barring Service DBS certificates, Public Liability and Professional Indemnity insurance.
+The Society already has a trained team of professional, experienced, and accredited angling coaches.
+Each licensed coach holds valid and up to date SPC Training, First Aid certificates, Disclosure and Barring Service (DBS) certificates, Public Liability and Professional Indemnity insurance.

-We are also planning an in-house programme of events which has been designed to help to retain the interest and further develop the angling skills of our new recruits.
-These events include Training and Development Days, Juvenile competitions, and the biggest annual celebration of junior angling – the National Cadet, Junior and Youth Angling Championships.
+We are planning an in-house programme of events which has been designed to help to retain the interest and further develop the angling skills of our new recruits.
+These events include Training and Days, Juvenile competitions, and 2 events to prepare for the biggest annual celebration of junior angling – the National Cadet, Junior and Youth Angling Championships.

 Membership of the academy is free and open to all members of SOTAS.

-Anyone with an interest in taking part in the above events or becoming an Academy member please contact :
+Anyone with an interest in taking part in any of the above events please contact: